mitchelljustin/pragmatic-lightning/index.md

 Pragmatic Lightning was borne out of frustration in setting up Lightning payments for my own app, [MeterVPN](https://metervpn.com?utm_source=pragmatic-lightning&utm_medium=blog).
 In the process, I read through many guides and made numerous mistakes.

-Hopefully it prevents others from dealing with the same problems and frustrations in setting up Lightning, and instead to get them straight to building Lapps.
+Hopefully this guide prevents others from dealing with the same problems and frustrations in setting up Lightning, and instead to get them building Lapps as fast as possible.

 Thanks for reading!
 If you have any comments or criticism, please let me know at --- INSERT CONTACT INFO ---

-**Sources**
+**Sources and inspirations**

 - [LND installation guide on Github](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md)
 - [Lightning.community tutorials](https://dev.lightning.community/tutorial/index.html)